Frequently Asked Questions

 A funeral service can be personalized in a number of ways.
 Every funeral should be as unique as the life being celebrated.
 Ideas for a special service are always welcome in our funeral home.

 Many families add a personal touch to the funeral service by incorporating memorabilia that represent a loved one's hobbies or passions.
 For the avid sports fan, a few of his or her collector's items could be displayed.
 For the artist, a display of recent works or even the artist's tools can provide a personal touch.
 Some families take it a step further, such as providing homemade chocolate chip cookies for funeral attendees who knew the deceased as a skilled cook.
 These unique touches can help family and friends remember the deceased's personality and relive the traditions that meant so much.
-Photo albums and memorial tribute DVDs are also great ways to remember the past.
+Photo albums and memorial tribute DVDs are also great ways to remember the past.- What is a viewing/visitation/wake?

 Depending on the area of the country in which you live or your religious tradition, viewing, visitation and wake are generally synonymous terms for an informal gathering that precedes the funeral.
 Often, the deceased is embalmed and in an open casket, but the casket may be closed or not present at all.
 This ceremony is an informal time for family, friends and colleagues of the deceased to stop by and offer condolences to the bereaved and socialize with others.

 A visitation typically lasts for several hours, allowing people to drop in and depart as they wish.
 It is not necessary to remain for the entire time, and guests may feel comfortable leaving after offering words of support to the bereaved.
 It is customary, upon arriving at the visitation, to offer your condolences to the family first.
 Remember to introduce yourself if you are not well-known to the family.
 It is acceptable to talk about the deceased and offer a fond memory or a few kind words about him or her to the grieving family.
 You may also wish to send flowers to the family.
-If you order them ahead of time, the florist will deliver your gift directly to the funeral home and it will be on display during visitation hours.
+If you order them ahead of time, the florist will deliver your gift directly to the funeral home and it will be on display during visitation hours.- What is a memorial service?

 A memorial service is a special service that takes place without the body of the deceased present.
 Memorials are often held in a church, fraternal hall, or other location.
 A memorial service can take place just days after the death of a loved one, or even weeks or months, allowing the family to make time for distant relatives to travel or reserve space at a special venue of their choice.
 A memorial service can even become an annual event if the family chooses.

 As cremation has increased in popularity, so has the idea of a memorial service.
 Often, a memorial service will take place after cremation has occurred.
 Sometimes the cremated remains will be present in a decorative urn.
 However, memorial services are not exclusive to cremation--many families will hold a memorial service after burial has taken place.
-A memorial service can be held in conjunction with other services like a visitation and funeral, or it can be the only service held to honor the life of the deceased.
+A memorial service can be held in conjunction with other services like a visitation and funeral, or it can be the only service held to honor the life of the deceased.- What is Cremation?

 Cremation is a process by which the body is reduced to its basic elements, bone fragments.
 The cremation process usually includes mechanically pulverizing the bone fragments, with the final result being a quantity of cremated remains.

 Cremation is not a final disposition process.
 It is another step in the memorialization process.
 After cremation takes place, families must make a choice for the final disposition of cremated remains.
-Final disposition options include placing the cremated remains in a decorative urn to be displayed in the home or in a niche or columbarium, burying the cremated remains in the family's preferred cemetery, or scattering the cremated remains.
+Final disposition options include placing the cremated remains in a decorative urn to be displayed in the home or in a niche or columbarium, burying the cremated remains in the family's preferred cemetery, or scattering the cremated remains.- Are traditional services and cremation services different?

 No, they don't have to be.
 If your preference is cremation, you may be surprised to learn that choosing cremation does not mean that you cannot also hold traditional services such as a viewing and a funeral.
 Whether you choose cremation or burial, the same services are available to you, including formal services that include music, prayers and other rites.
 A viewing with an open casket may precede the cremation.
-In fact, it is important to still hold some type of special service to assist the bereaved in the grieving process.
+In fact, it is important to still hold some type of special service to assist the bereaved in the grieving process.- Is a casket required?

 Most crematories require that the body be encased in a combustible, rigid container.
 Any wood casket will satisfy this requirement.
 Some wood caskets are designed specifically for cremation.
 You can also choose to use alternative containers of cardboard, particle board, etc. Generally, a cremation container must be strong enough to assure the safety of the crematory operator as well as provide proper covering and meet reasonable standards of respect and dignity for the deceased.
-Ask your funeral director what options are available.
+Ask your funeral director what options are available.- How can we personalize a cremation?

 Even if your preference is cremation, you can choose to hold many different types of services--a visitation, funeral service, graveside service, or a memorial service.
 Any of these can be personalized in a number of ways.
 Each ceremony should be as unique as the life being celebrated.
 Ideas for a special service are always welcome in our funeral home.

 Many families add a personal touch to funeral services by incorporating memorabilia that represent a loved one's hobbies or passions.
 For the avid sports fan, a few of his or her collector's items could be displayed.
 For the artist, a display of recent works or even the artist's tools can provide a personal touch.
 Some families take it a step further, such as providing homemade chocolate chip cookies for funeral attendees who knew the deceased as a skilled cook.
 These unique touches can help family and friends remember the deceased's personality and relive the traditions that meant so much.
-Photo albums and memorial tribute DVDs are also great ways to remember the past.
+Photo albums and memorial tribute DVDs are also great ways to remember the past.- Can we take cremated remains on a plane?

 Yes, you can carry cremated remains with you on an airline.
 Some airlines do not accept cremated remains as checked luggage.
 You must contact the airline directly to verify their policy.
 If you plan to transport an urn as a carry-on item, the urn must be able to pass through the x-ray scanner.
 You'll also need to carry proper documentation with you (certified death certificate, certificate of cremation, etc.).
 If the urn cannot be scanned, it will not be permitted on the flight.
 Under no circumstances will a TSA employee open an urn to inspect its contents, even if the family insists.
 Click here for the TSA's official guidelines regarding the transport of cremated remains.